 The EVF can be set to the “Frame Rate Priority,” “Resolution Priority” or “AF Speed Priority” mode according to subject characteristics and the needs of the photographer.

-The rear panel monitor uses a 3.2 inch 2.36 million dot touchscreen LCD that can be tilted to three directions.
+The rear panel monitor uses a 3.2 inch 2.36 million dot touchscreen LCD that can be tilted in three directions.

 High speed and high precision phase detection AF that sets a new standard for large-format cameras with a sensor larger than the 35mm format